Rownokk/BuildCraft/README.md

 # **BuildCraft 🏗️**

 ## **Project Overview** 🌟
 BuildCraft is an innovative project management system tailored for construction firms and contractors.
-Developed using **ReactJS for the frontend** and **PHP with Laravel for the backend**, this platform offers a secure, scalable, and user-friendly interface for managing projects, schedules, resources, and teams.
+Developed using **ReactJS for the frontend** and **Laravel for the backend**, this platform offers a secure, scalable, and user-friendly interface for managing projects, schedules, resources, and teams.
 BuildCraft ensures seamless communication and efficient management across all levels of construction project workflows.

 ---

 ## **Title** 📌
-**BuildCraft: Revolutionizing Construction Project Management with ReactJS & Laravel**
+**BuildCraft: Revolutionizing Construction Project Management with React.JS & Laravel**

 ---